vikkumra/vikkumra/projects/sql-injection/README.md

 ## Step 2: Bypassing the query's logic
 I then tried **1' OR '1'='1**

-This returned **every user in the database**, not just user 1.
-This works because `'1'='1'` is always true, so the database ended up matching every row instead of just one.
+This returned every user in the database, not just user 1.
+This works because **'1'='1'** is always true, so the database ended up matching every row instead of just one.

 ![injection Response](photo-injectionresponse)